aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 May you someday be carbon neutral.
+> 🥠 You think it’s a secret, but they know.

-Last update: Fri Jan  3 05:08:39 2025
+Last update: Sat Jan  4 05:07:59 2025

 ### Let's play! 🎮